pplcallmesatz/gst-auditor-report/README.md

 1. Select a **date range** and **order status**.
 2. Click on **Export to Excel**.
-3. Your report will be generated with fields like:
+3. Your report will include:
    - Order ID
    - Customer Name & State
    - Product Details